-Upon your arrival at Cape Town International Airport you're met by your driver for the half hour private transfer to your hotel.
+Upon your arrival at Cape Town International Airport, you will be met by your driver for the half hour private transfer to your hotel.
 Depending on your time of arrival, you may wish to start exploring the city.
 We recommend paying a visit to the beautiful Kirstenbosch Botanical Gardens during your stay, where you can stroll through the region's varied native flora, from fynbos heather to proteas, the country's national flower.

 Day 3 Cape Town

 Spend today exploring Cape Town, starting with a private guided hike up Table Mountain for some excellent views over the city and the ocean beyond.
 There are several routes up the mountain of varying difficulty, and your guide will be able to choose the one best-suited to you.
 In the afternoon, enjoy a private tour exploring the historic heart of the city on foot and learning about South Africa’s dramatic apartheid history.